FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Method

 \section{Method}

 Given a functional text $l$, our framework aims to generate a corresponding 3D HOI model.
 To this end, we propose a two-stage pipeline, \textbf{Functional HOI (FunHOI)}.
-In the first stage, the \textbf{Functional Grasp Generator (FGG)} predicts the hand-object mesh and the camera parameters.
-For hand representation, we adapt the MANO \cite{MANO:SIGGRAPHASIA:2017} parametric model, which is characterized by two key components: the global 6D pose $\varphi_h \in \mathbb{R}^6$ and the articulated pose parameters $\theta_h \in \mathbb{R}^{45}$.
-In the second stage, the \textbf{Functional Grasp Refiner (FGR)} further refines the hand pose $\theta_h$ and the object scale to ensure physical plausibility and functional consistency.
+In the first stage, the \textbf{Functional Grasp Generator (FGG)} generates a 2D HOI guidance image, corresponding hand-object meshes, camera parameters and the hand parameters represented by MANO\cite{MANO:SIGGRAPHASIA:2017}.
+In the second stage, the \textbf{Functional Grasp Refiner (FGR)} further composes the hand and object meshes into a 3D HOI scene consistent with the generated 2D HOI guidance while ensuring physical plausibility.
 An overview of the proposed framework is illustrated in Fig.~\ref{fig:2}.

-The subsequent sections are organized as follows: first, we clarify our use of diffusion model to learn interaction priors in Section~\ref{sec:3.1}.
-The FGG will be detailed in Section~\ref{sec:3.2}.
-Finally, in Section~\ref{sec:3.3}, we provide an in-depth explanation of the FGR refining process for HOI we developed.
+The subsequent sections are organized as follows: In Sec.\ref{sec:p}, we present the fine-tuning strategy of the diffusion model and the method for generating functional text prompts.
+We explicitly introduce the geometric reconstruction of hand-object in Sec.~\ref{sec:3.1}.
+Finally, in Section~\ref{sec:3.2}, we provide an in-depth explanation of the FGR refining process for HOI we developed.